Gurpreet-9428/Gurpreet-9428/README.md

 - 👀 I’m interested in ...
 Graphics designing and web designing
 - 🌱 I’m currently learning ...web designing
 - 💞️ I’m looking to collaborate on ...some projects for get a stronghold on my work !
-- 📫 How to reach me ...at the Top !
-W
+- 📫 How to reach me ...Linkedin www.linkedin.com/in/gurpreet-thapar-1072a0147

 <!---
 Gurpreet-9428/Gurpreet-9428 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.